dlm1223/fantasy-football-optimization/README.md

 ## 4\.
 Conclusion

 Looking at the strategies, many of them perform similarly, finishing within 10-20 points.
-There were a few notable things though, for example zero-RB seem to perform much better than zero-WR.
-If a league requires 3 WRs to start then this early RB strategy likely becomes even worse.
-Other parameter changes like taking a backup QB also seems to have a large effect.
+Zero RB does seem to preform better than zero WR, but in general, strategy seems to have only a small effect for most of the draft slots.
+If a league requires 3 WRs to start then this will probably favor an early WR strategy further, and if the scoring is PPR or STD then that might have an effect too.
+Parameter changes like taking a backup QB seemed to have a large effect accross the board.

 Another takeaway is that projections have been about as accurate as ADP.
 I wouldn’t just go by a projection model or trust someone until I’ve